Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/HTML_INJECTION/recommendation.md

 - **Sanitize User Input:** Perform proper input validation and sanitization on user-supplied data by stripping any special HTML characters before rendering it as part of HTML code.

-- **Disable Javascript if not needed**: in the context of mobile webviews, disabling Javascript can help significantly reduce the impact of any potential HTML injection.
+- **Disable Javascript if not needed:** in the context of mobile webviews, disabling Javascript can help significantly reduce the impact of any potential HTML injection.

 - **Use Logic-less Templating Engines:** Templating engines like `Mustache` can help prevent HTML injection by properly handling user input.